subhobrata/HAProxy-on-Google-Cloud/README.md

 # Cloud SQL Blue‑Green Demo with HAProxy

-This sample repository shows **blue‑green Postgres Cloud SQL** instances on Google Cloud behind an **HAProxy** load‑balancer, so you can switch database traffic in seconds with zero‑downtime.
+This sample repository shows **blue‑green Postgres Cloud SQL** instances on Google Cloud behind an **HAProxy** load‑balancer with **TLS termination** and firewall rules, so you can switch database traffic in seconds with zero‑downtime.

 ```
 ┌───────────────┐                 ┌────────────┐